rdpli/PwnedPasswords/README.md

 # PwnedPasswords
+Pwned Passwords are hundreds of millions of real world passwords exposed in data breaches.
+This exposure makes them unsuitable for ongoing use as they're at much greater risk of being used to take over other accounts.
-Checks for hacked passwords using have I been pwned API
+This library checks for hacked passwords using [Pwned Passwords](https://haveibeenpwned.com/Passwords) service provided by [Have I been pwned?](https://haveibeenpwned.com/About).
 # Table of content
 - [Download](#download)
 - [Usage](#usage)